apache/comdev-site/source/gsoc-admin-tasks.md

 If you want to participate with your project you now need to

  - understand what it means to be a mentor [1]
  - propose your project ideas.
-Just label your issues with gsoc2011 in JIRA and they will show up at [2].
+Just label your issues with gsoc20XX in JIRA and they will show up at [2].
 See also [1].
- - subscribe to mentors@community.apache.org (restricted to potential mentors, meant to be used as a private list - general discussions on the public dev@community.apache.org list as much as possible please)
+ - subscribe to mentors@community.apache.org (restricted to potential mentors, meant to be used as a private list - general discussions on the public dev@community.apache.org list as much as possible, please)

-The ASF has applied as a participating organization with GSoC, your project doesn't need to do that.
+The ASF has applied as a participating organization with GSoC, so your project doesn't need to do that.
 See [3] for more information.
-Note that the ASF isn't accepted yet, nevertheless you *really* should start recording your ideas now.
+Note that the ASF isn't accepted yet; nevertheless you *really* should start recording your ideas now.

-Last year we had 39 students completing GSoC successfully, some of which are now active contributors to the projects they worked on.
+Last year we had XX students complete GSoC successfully, some of whom are now active contributors to the projects they worked on.
 Let's make this a success again this year!

-On behalf of the GSoC 2011 admins,
+On behalf of the GSoC 20XX admins,

 Uli